kubevirt/user-guide/installation/feature-matrix.md

 ## Virtual Machine API

-The following table lists the major features of the Virutal Machine API.
+The following table lists the major features of the Virtual Machine API.

 | Virtual Machine Feature | Available since | Required Kubernetes and kubectl Version |
 | --- | --- | --- |